barcar/visonic_control/README.md

 # visonic_control

-This project consists of basic PHP scripts to arm, disarm and check status of a Visonic PowerMaster security alarm by emulating the Visonic Go app talking to the web service which is connected to a PowerLink 3 module in the alarm.
+This project consists of basic PHP scripts to arm, disarm and check status of a Visonic PowerMaster security alarm by emulating the Visonic Go app talking to the RESTful web service which is connected to a PowerLink 3 module in the alarm.

 These scripts are quick and dirty - I'm sure somebody with better PHP skills can improve them but they get the job done.
 The workings of the web service were determined via the Charles Web Debugging Proxy monitoring the Visonic Go app.

+Of course this is unsupported by Visonic - they don't publish their REST API.
+It is also unsupported by me.
+I accept no liability for your use of the scripts nor for any loss or damage resulting from security breaches at your property.

 **Of particular note is that all SSL checking is disabled when connecting to the Visonic service.
 This is _clearly_ a VERY BAD IDEA.
 But it works.**